 In a small number of cases where additional support is required long term, the school may make a request to Achieving for Children (AfC) for an assessment for an Education Health & Care Plan (EHCP).

-If an EHCP is needed, this would formally set out the pupil's needs, including how and where they would best be met.
-The EHCP is reviewed annually.
+An EHCP is a legal document that sets out a child or young person's special educational, health and social needs and how those needs should be met.
+EHCPs are reviewed annually at a meeting between parents and carers, AfC, the SENDCo and teaching staff working with the pupil.